 As is often the case with these types of transitions to Shared Services, the implementation of advanced Order-to-Cash technology was a key component of the overall project.
 After considering a variety of solutions, this company selected Cforia as their provider, which would act as a bolt-on to their ERP system, JD Edwards, and would be based in the cloud vs. an extensive IT implementation.

 Some of the benefits of implementing this advanced technology solution included the following:

 - Dispute assignment workflows

 - Regional visibility of AR within a single lens

 - Real-time information

-During their PeercastTM presentation, the company went on to share information about their strategic account management, how they manage their small to mid-size customer base, the use of credit risk driven collections, automated Dunning and customer contact management, and deductions and disputes best practices, all of which can be viewed in detail by members of Peeriosity.
+During their PeercastTM presentation, the company went on to share information about their strategic account management, how they manage their small to the mid-size customer base, the use of credit risk-driven collections, automated Dunning and customer contact management, and deductions and disputes best practices, all of which can be viewed in detail by members of Peeriosity.